Battery Regulation (EU) 2023/1542 — Digital Battery Passport required from 18 February 2027

 Source: Regulation (EU) 2023/1542, Annex XIII — Data requirements for the battery passport.
 Full regulation overview →

-From product data to compliant battery passport in minutes
+From raw product data to a compliant, registered battery passport

 1